ongres/stackgres/doc/content/en/04-production-installation/07-best-pratices/_index.md

 showToc: true
 ---

-A complete StackGres cluster configurations could be organized as a collections of files inside a directory, this files could be distributed according with the environments in your infrastructure.
+A complete StackGres cluster configuration should be organized as a collection of files inside a directory.
+These files can be organized according to your infrastructure's environments.

-The next example shows a file distribution with two environmens, production and staging.
+This example shows a directory structure for two environmens, production and staging.

 ```text
 stackgres/